lopezmichaelkobe/ITD103-Activity-2/README.md

 If you were on my PC, I would drag this to C:\Users\NITRO.
 Just find the counterpart to this.

+Open Visual Studio Code afterwards and find this folder.

 Right click on my-app and run the following in sequential order: